 Thin Film, Thin Films Types & Optical Thin Film Coating

-The development of deposition methods in the last century has led to the development of many industries, including semiconductor electronics, magnetic recording media, integrated circuits, LEDs, optical coatings (such as anti-reflective coatings), hard coatings in order to protect tools, pharmaceuticals, medicine and many other industries.
+Improvement of a lot of industries in the last century is due to The development of deposition methods.
+These industries include semiconductor electronics, magnetic recording media, integrated circuits, LEDs, optical coatings (such as anti-reflective coatings), hard coatings in order to protect tools, pharmaceuticals, medicine and many other industries.

-In addition to various applications in various fields, thin films play an important role in the study and development of materials with unique and special properties.
-Such as the superlattices, which make it possible to study quantum phenomena.
+Thin films have several applications in various fields; furthermore, they play a significant role in the study and development of materials with unique and special properties, such as the superlattices which make it possible to study quantum phenomena.